Roe v Wade Protesters

 What to Know About Roe v.
 Wade, Useful Resources, and How You Can Help

-In a 5-4 decision on June 24, the United States Supreme Court overturned Roe v.
+On June 24, 2022, in a 5-4 decision, the United States Supreme Court overturned Roe v.
 Wade, the 49-year-old landmark case that established that the U.S. Constitution provides the right to privacy to anyone who wants to receive an abortion.
 The court’s decision on the Mississippi case Dobbs v.
 Jackson Women’s Health Organization held that the Constitution does not guarantee the right to an abortion, which overturned both Roe and Planned Parenthood v.
 Casey, the 1992 case that established the “essential holding” of Roe.

-Lex shared that, after the trigger law went into effect in her state, she had a pregnant woman come in with an ectopic pregnancy, which means that the fertilized egg implants and grows outside the uterus, often in the fallopian tubes.
-A fetus does not survive this pregnancy.
+Lex shared that, after the trigger law went into effect in her state, a pregnant woman came in with an ectopic pregnancy, which means that the fertilized egg implants and grows outside the uterus, often in the fallopian tubes.
+A fetus does not survive this kind of pregnancy.
 Lex said that, before her team could take action, they had to call legal counsel and make sure providing care would not cost them their medical licenses.
 By the time they could treat the woman, her fallopian tube had ruptured, she had dangerous amounts of blood in her abdomen, and almost died.

 In Missouri, the first state to ban abortion upon the Dobbs decision, there is a medical exception to the total abortion ban.
 The state defines this emergency as “serious risk of substantial and irreversible physical impairment of a major bodily function.”